MichaelBerry-CyberPro/Azure-Cloud-Security-Monitoring-with-Sentinel-Intergration/README.md

 ![image alt](https://github.com/MichaelBerry-CyberPro/Azure-Cloud-Security-Monitoring-with-Sentinel-Intergration/blob/main/Logs%201.jpeg?raw=true)

 Next we are going upload geographical data so that sentinel will create a visualization for us.
-Through the Setinel app we are going to create a watchlist, provide a watchlist name and upload the Geolocation file I have attached.
+Through the Setinel app we are going to create a watchlist, provide a watchlist name and upload the Geolocation csv file I have attached.
 This process will take some time to upload about 30mins to complete.

 <h2> Step 5: Creating Attack Map Dashboard</h2>

 <b5> Create a Workbook in the Sentinel app.
 Edit and remove the existing dashboards in place.
 We will run query, click on advanced editor and add the json file I have attached called map.
-Once you click done editing the new map will populate, be sure the save the map.
+Once you click done editing the new map will populate, be sure to save the map.
 ![image alt](https://github.com/MichaelBerry-CyberPro/Azure-Cloud-Security-Monitoring-with-Sentinel-Intergration/blob/8d8b336c0ba9818ea2b4e28bf36d4f52fcfa4cdf/Attack%20Map%20(new).jpeg)